hertogp/spfcheck/README.md

 After installation, `~/.mix/escripts/spfcheck` invokes the escript.

-Use the underlying `Spf` module in a project by adding `spfcheck` to the list of dependencies in `mix.exs`:
+Use the underlying `Spf` modules in a project by adding `spfcheck` to the list of dependencies in `mix.exs`:

 ```elixir